Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 In July 1860, the federal census taker in West Feliciana Parish counted 10 slaves--4 males and 6 females, age 60 to 18, living in 4 houses--on A. Braseux's farm in the parish's Sixth Ward, and 2 more slaves--a 46-year-old black female, and a 45-year-old mulatto female--on A. Braseux's farm nearby.

 Ursule Brasset gave birth to son Paul Émile in Ascension Parish in July 1865.
-The priest who recorded the boy's baptism did not give the father's name.
+The priest who recorded the boy's baptism did not give the father's name or the mother's parents' names.

 LOUISIANA: WESTERN SETTLEMENTS

-During the late 1760s or early 1770s, probably soon after their widowed mother, Élisabeth Thibodeaux, died at St.-Gabriel on the river, several Brasseur children, including Marie-Madeleine, Marie and her husband Hubert Janise, Blaise, Anne, and Marie-Rose, left St.-Gabriel, crossed the Atchafalaya Basin and settled in the Opelousas District.
-Blaise married, had sons of his own, and created a western branch of the family.
+During the late 1760s or early 1770s, probably soon after their widowed mother, Élisabeth Thibodeaux, died at San Gabriel on the river, several of her Brasseur children left St.-Gabriel, crossed the Atchafalaya Basin, and settled in the Opelousas District, creating a western branch of the family.

 Marie-Madeleine married Victor, son of fellow Acadian Alexandre Richard, at Opelousas in the mid-1770s.
 She died in St. Landry Parish in November 1809, in her early 60s.